Blog > Ecommerce

 Wayfair Cash Conversion Cycle = 6 days + 5 days - 45 days = - 34 days

-By keeping inventory turnover extremely fast and negotiating extended payment terms for expenses, Wayfair maintains a substantial negative cash conversion cycle.
+By keeping inventory turnover extremely fast (minimizing the time between beginning inventory and ending inventory) and negotiating extended payment terms for expenses, Wayfair maintains a substantial negative cash conversion cycle.
 This enables strong and consistent cash flow.

 So what exactly does it mean when the cash conversion cycle turns negative?